-Those listening to this on their talking book player, note that this introduction, table of contents, each lesson, and list of resources can be navigated to at the chapter level.
-Additionally, the major subsections of each lesson can be reached at the section level.
+Those listening to this on their talking book player, note that this introduction, table of contents, each lesson, and list of resources can be navigated to by navigating at the chapter level.
+Additionally, each lesson's headings or subsections can be reached on the next level of navigation.
 You can move both forward and backward throughout this recording by pressing the fast forward and rewind buttons.
-You will hear an audible tone as you pass the section and chapter markers.
+You will hear an audible tone as you pass the heading and chapter markers.